Edit

 SSIS writing data into Data Warehouse in Fabric

-It's a common ETL scenario where data is read from different sources like transactional databases, network file shares, local/network etc., perform transformation steps and write back to a designated DW like a SQL server, synapse dedicated pool or any other SQL compliant data store (like shown below in the diagram).
+In common ETL scenarios, you read data from different sources like transactional databases, network file shares, local or network locations.
+You can perform transformation steps and write the data back to a designated data warehouse like a SQL server, Synapse dedicated pool, or any other SQL compliant data store (as shown in the following diagram).

 Diagram of etl data warehouse as destination.

-In order to make same SSIS package to write to Fabric Data Warehouse, First, update the authentication to Microsoft Entra ID based if not already used.
+To make the same SSIS package write to Fabric Data Warehouse, first update the authentication to Microsoft Entra ID based if it's not already used.
 Second, temporarily stage the data in an ADLS Gen2.
-Then pass the path to COPY INTO command in Execute SQL Task.
+Then pass the path to the COPY INTO command in Execute SQL Task.

 Flexible File Destination component enables an SSIS package to write data to Azure Data Lake Storage Gen2 (ADLS Gen2).
 Inside Data Flow task, after loading and transformation, add a Flexible File Destination, in which you can define destination file name and location in ADLS Gen2.

-Data landed in Azure Data Lake Storage (ADLS) Gen2 can be ingested into Warehouse using COPY statement directly via Execute SQL Task.
+You can ingest data landed in Azure Data Lake Storage (ADLS) Gen2 into Warehouse with the COPY statement directly via Execute SQL Task.

 FIELDQUOTE = '"',